 How to treat fire ant bites on Horses with Banixx?

 Fire ants, aka red ants, are mostly found in states from N. Carolina, west to Texas, and south of those states.
 Unlike many other ants, which bite and then spray acid on the wound, fire ants bite only to get a grip and then sting (from the abdomen) and inject a toxic alkaloid venom called Solenopsin.
 These aggressive ants nest in the soil of pastures, fields and wide-open spaces usually undetected unless provoked by a hoof or foot.
 Fire ants deliver a simultaneous bite and sting to horses that is very painful.
 Their sting is a sensation similar to what one feels when burned by fire (hence the infamous name).
 The after-effects of the sting include intense pain, pruritis (itching), and erythema (redness of the skin produced by congestion of the capillaries).
 Stings usually develop into pustules within 12 to 24 hours although, for the luckier horse, it is possible that only skin redness, circular, crusty sores develop and the skin appears as thickened, uneven and irregular.
 Banixx may be applied immediately to soothe the tissue and ward off any subsequent infection.
-Banixx is well tolerated because it has no foreign scent and has no burn or stinging sensation when applied.
-It’s best to use Banixx am and pm as a fire-ant treatment, but, in severe cases, where the horse is clearly uncomfortable due to the pain, veterinary intervention may be needed and steroids, antihistamines or anti-inflammatory drugs may be required.
+Banixx is well tolerated because it has no clinical odor and has no burn or stinging sensation when applied.
+It's best to use Banixx am and pm as a fire-ant treatment, but, in severe cases, where the horse is clearly uncomfortable due to the pain, veterinary intervention may be needed and steroids, antihistamines or anti-inflammatory drugs may be required.

-Banixx is a benign, yet potent treatment against any fire ant attacks on your horse.
+Banixx is a gentle, yet potent treatment against any fire ant attacks on your horse.
 During the first 3-4 days of fire ant bite treatment, you can dose more often if your schedule allows.
 You cannot overdose with Banixx and your horse will not develop any resistance to Banixx.
-Click here to find a store near you that carries Banixx or buy Banixx online.
+Buy Banixx or buy online.